dqops/dqo/docs/reference/yaml/partitioned/table-monthly-partitioned-checks.md

 ___

-## TableComparisonMonthlyPartitionedChecksSpecMap
+## TableComparisonMonthlyPartitionedChecksSpec
-Container of comparison checks for each defined data comparison.
-The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
+Container of built-in comparison (accuracy) checks on a table level that are using a defined comparison to identify the reference table and the data grouping configuration.
- Contains the monthly partitioned comparison checks for each configured reference table.
+ Contains the monthly partitioned comparison checks, comparing each month of data.